-By contrast, humans can cooperate in many, flexible and even unpredictable ways with other humans whom we have never met.
+By contrast, human sociability has nearly endless possibilities.
+Humans can cooperate in many, flexible and even unpredictable ways with other humans whom we have never met.
 Every time you make a retail exchange, or a drive a car in traffic, or vote in an election, you are cooperating with strangers in flexible ways.
 We can do this on a scale of millions if not billions.

 What lies at the heart of our ability to cooperate flexibly and in large numbers?
 Our ability to collectively tell and believe in stories.
 As long as we all believe the same story, then we all follow the same rules and norms.
 Other animals communicate, but primarily to describe their immediate reality.

 For Harari, money is one such collective human story.
 We all believe that metal discs and paper slips and electronic blips have a certain value and behave in certain ways.
 Because we all believe it, that’s how money works.
 Money then enables us to exchange a vast array of unlike items with strangers in flexible ways.

 Religions and corporations and brands are other such stories.

 According to Harari, nationalities are also stories that large groups believe in and use to guide their behavior and cooperation.
 I’d push that to the concept of citizenship at any level: neighborhood, city, county, state and region.

 The stories we create and tell and believe about our citizenship influences how we cooperate with one another.
 This is why organizational storytelling in the public and social sectors is crucial.
 If we want to influence and better those sectors, we have to influence the stories from which they spring.